Liu-group/AutoSolvate/docs/tutorialGUI.rst

    :width: 300

 Then click ``Go!``: A new window will pop up, which is the *mdrun* GUI for MD automation.
-The *mdrun* GUI has many options categorized into 4 groups, about essnetial setting of the MD simulation, classical MM, QM/MM, and job control.
+The *mdrun* GUI has many options categorized into 4 groups, about essential setting of the MD simulation, classical MM, QM/MM, and job control.
 Don't be scared by the many options.
 The only required options are filename, charge, and multiplicity (needed for QMMM), as shown in the green circles blow.

 .. image:: _images/tutorial2_2.png